Services in Lauhanvuori National Park

 At the cooking shelter at Lake Spitaalijärvi, the fireplace with chimney can be used also during the forest fire warning or the grass fire warning.
 Check the current warnings (en.ilmatieteenlaitos.fi).

 - There is a well in the vicinity of Lauhan kämppä cabin.
-The well's water has been tested and was found to be clean.
+The well water should be boiled before use as drinking water

 - Spring areas around the trail from Lake Spitaalijärvi to Kivijata, the water has not been tested.